“Google buns”: The first ever use of the word Google?

 Soon they were all sitting on the broad branches outside Moon-Face’s house, eating Pop Biscuits and Google Buns.
 The buns were most peculiar.
 They each had a very large currant in the middle, and this was filled with sherbet.
 So when you got to the currant and bit it the sherbet frothed out and filled your mouth with fine bubbles that tasted delicious.
 The children got a real surprise when they bit their currants, and Moon-Face almost fell off the branch with laughing.

-I don’t know if anyone else has discovered the Blyton and Brin connection, but for now–Einstein has nothing on me.
+I don’t know if anyone else has discovered the Blyton-Brin connection, but for now–I AM THE ONE.

 I thought I knew my Blyton better than I knew anything else.
 And I also thought my brain made ridiculous connections even where none exist.